 On the right, Heritage Hill provides an excellent example of a prosperous antebellum farmstead.
 The Henry Mish Barn [8] NRHP is a Pennsylvania-type brick bank barn built c1849.
 One of only two surviving brick barns in Augusta County, it is noted for its decorative brick ventilator patterns and a heavily-trussed interior.
 Bricks for the house and barn were made from clay taken from the banks of Back Creek that flows in front of the house.

 Continue 1.3 miles and turn RIGHT on Middlebrook Village Road (252).

-Park at the Middlebrook General Store (serving snacks and hot lunches

-Monday-Saturday) on the right.
-Village walking tour flyers are available at the
+Park at The Middlebrook Mercantile (serving snacks and hot lunches Monday-Friday) on the right.
+Village walking tour flyers are available at The Middlebrook Mercantile.